 The first thing that comes to mind when you hear of YIFY is free movie downloads.
 But do we even understand what the initials mean?
 Is it legal?
 How does it work?

 YIFY is a peer-to-peer community that distributes movies.
 Their websites allow users to share high quality, new and old, movie files through bit torrent.
-Other users download them and save them to avoid paying to watch at the theatres.
+Other users download them and save them to avoid paying to watch at the theaters.

 The group’s founder, Yiftach Swery, was a computer science student at The University of Waikato.
 Their offices were in New Zealand.
 It was founded in the year 2010.
 People thought the initials YIFY were from the founder’s name, Yiftach Swery (YIFY).
 However, according to abbreviations.com, they stand for Y-your I-input F-feels Y-yucky.